BitcoinSchema/1sat-ordinals/README.md

 Output #2 - Change
 ```

-The output with this script should lock exactly 1 Sat.
+The output with this script should lock exactly 1 Satoshi.

 #### `ord` Envelope
 Inscribe a data file by filling in the two inscription fields, `data` and `content-type`.